steerio/delayed-map/README.md

 for the [Parse](http://parse.com) platform.

-The [Parse API](https://www.parse.com/docs/rest) returns so-called [pointers](https://www.parse.com/docs/rest#objects-types) when a value of a field is another database object.
-These are nothing more than a map with the model class name and the object id; if you need the full object, you need to load it based on this.
+The [Parse API](https://www.parse.com/docs/rest) returns so-called [pointers](https://www.parse.com/docs/rest#objects-types) when a value in a field is another database object.
+A pointer is nothing more than a map with the model class name and the object ID; if you need the full object, you have to load it based on this information.

 This process can be made transparent using lazy maps for pointers, delaying the actual request until it becomes necessary.